ivanmolanski/adk-java/ISSUE_RESOLUTION_GUIDE.md

 ## Markdown Documentation Issues

 The markdown linting errors can be fixed by:
+The markdown linting errors can be fixed by:

 1. Adding blank lines before and after headings

 2. Removing trailing punctuation from headings

 3. Adding blank lines around code blocks

 4. Ensuring files end with a newline

 ## Next.js Web App